clairedavid/ml_in_hep/intro.md

 Learn how to diagnose and assess the performance of your algorithm.

-Learn how to use the most advanced library for best optimization results!
+Learn how to use the most advanced libraries for best optimization results!

 ```{important}
 The examples will be taken from particle physics, but no prerequisites are necessary.